BIG-MAP/F2Opt/README.md

 # F2Opt

-Optimiser application for the FINALES2 materials acceleration platform (MAP).
+Optimizer application for the FINALES2 materials acceleration platform (MAP).

-## Optimiser
+## Optimizer

-The main functionality of the optimiser code is implemented in `src/main.py`.
+The main functionality of the optimizer code is implemented in `src/main.py`.

 Run `$ python -m src.main --help` to see the required arguments.

-A configuration file is required to run the optimiser.
+A configuration file is required to run the optimizer.
 See `config/ocond.json` as an example.